-Toes are Important - Especially Your Big Toe
+Toes are Important - Especially Your Big Toe!

 You have a lot of bones in your toes (or phalanges), actually 14 of them in each foot.
 Though they are all important, the bones of your big toe (called the hallux) is especially important.
 The big toe plays a critical role in both shock absorption and propulsion.
 In fact the first metatarsophalangeal joint bears 40-60% of the bodies weight during the stance phase of gait.
 (1)

 When you walk or run, the big toe plays an essential role in arch stabilization during mid-stance, and during the take-off phase of the Normal Gait Cycle.
 Without this stabilization, the foot would have limited, to no, shock absorption capability, and very limited propulsive force.
-Big to function is important!

 In order for this stabilization to occur effectively, the big toe must be properly aligned with its surrounding and supporting structures (both joints and soft tissue).
 This requires both good joint mobility as well as a balanced synchronization of action with the structures that attach to the big toe (muscles).
-Without this, key muscles such as the flexor hallucis longus and flexor hallucis brevis muscles will not be able to stabilize the foot.
+Without this, key muscles such as the flexor hallucis longus and flexor hallucis brevis muscles would not be able to stabilize the foot.
 Abnormal foot pronation, a common condition faced by many people, is a great example of this problem.

 So why does increased pronation (abnormal pronation) affect big toe function?